adwolfe/iMAT-WPS/README.md

 ## Contact

-Any questions or suggestions on reproducing iMAT-WPS analysis or testing it in other systems/datasets are welcomed!
+Any questions or suggestions on reproducing iMAT-WPS analysis or testing it in other systems/datasets are welcome!
 Please contact Xuhang Li [xuhang.li@umassmed.edu](mailto:xuhang.li@umassmed.edu) for questions!